 Dine at the Fish Market

 The Mercado de Mariscos is the best place to stop in and get a taste of local life and the freshest seafood.
 If you enter the market, you will find stalls with local fishermen and families selling fresh-caught seafood.
 You can purchase something here to make at home or just admire all the craziness and smells.
 Anything from fish to stingrays and plenty of shellfish.
-On the outside of the market (left from the door in the photo above), you’ll find a ton of restaurant stalls selling meals from fresh-caught seafood.
+On the outside of the market (to the right of the door in the photo above), you’ll find a ton of restaurant stalls selling meals from fresh-caught seafood.
 From what we saw, they all looked extremely similar so I would just follow the crowds.
 If any stall is busy, go there to get the best of the best!

 Explore the Cinta Costera